MPX and MP5 | Compared

 Tags:

-I had the opportunity to evaluate these weapon systems head to head.
+I had the opportunity to evaluate these weapon systems head-to-head.
 The MP5 I used was an older model that still functions well.
 The MPX was brand new.
 I used iron sights during my evaluation.
 Both weapons were chambered in 9mm.
 I used Winchester Ranger 9mm ammunition for range comparisons.

 Photos by John Coward